tk5ep/python-libraries/README.md

 # python-libraries
 Some libraries for Python

+### KwdCat
-KwdCat : a library to remote control some Kenwood radioamateur transceivers.
+A library to remote control some Kenwood radioamateur transceivers.
 Written for the TS590s, but can be adapted.